DPalit/DPalit.github.io/_posts/2016-09-26-My-Project.md

 # Project 2: Bill Board Music Data Analysis

-Link to the jupyter notebook: [Bill Board Music Data Analysis](https://github.com/DPalit/GA-DSI/blob/master/projects/projects-weekly/project-02/project_2.ipynb)
+Link to the jupyter notebook:

 Bill Board is a music industry record chart for ranking the 100 most popular songs.